learn-co-curriculum/dsc-removing-trends/README.md

 ## Introduction

-Although the stationarity assumption is required in major time series modeling techniques, almost none of practical time series are stationary.
-In this lecture we'll discuss how you can make a time series stationary.
+Although the stationarity assumption is required in major time series modeling techniques, few practical time series are stationary.
+In this lesson we'll discuss how you can make a time series stationary.
 In reality, it is almost impossible to make a series perfectly stationary, but let's try to get as close as possible!

 ## Objectives